See my yoga teaching schedule here.

 Instead, I decided to be an artist.
 After I graduated from art school and opened my own graphic design studio, my first clients were publishers.
 I designed their books, ad campaigns, marketing materials, and ultimately interactive screens—all containers for words.

 My vibrant, healthy mother died of breast cancer.
-Words became my vehicle for understanding and then sharing her story.
+Words became my vehicle for understanding and sharing her story.
 Not long after that, I had the opportunity to travel on an extended trip to Italy, and my newly awakened writing spirit came with me.
 I fell into the arms of travel writing and tried to make up for lost writing time.
 I attended conferences, made vital connections, joined a writing group.
 Then somewhere along the way, travel essays and destination pieces could no longer contain my "SOME IMAGINATION.”
 I started writing fiction.

 I still love the adventure of composing a great travel narrative, but now my favorite places are characters in my novels, as alive and indispensable as the living, breathing ones.